Reader Rock Garden

 - Adhering to the rules will ensure the protection of the Garden's valuable plant collection and historical features.

-This historic garden is a tribute to one man's passion for plants and beauty.
+This historic garden created in 1913 is a tribute to one man's passion for plants and beauty.
 William Roland Reader was the Superintendent for Calgary Parks from 1913 – 1942 who transformed a bare hillside into an internationally-acclaimed garden.

 Lovingly rehabilitated according to Reader's original plans, the garden blooms from mid-March to mid-November.
 The reconstructed Arts and Crafts style house features a café and classroom space for educational programs.
 Visit Friends of Reader Rock Garden Society for more information.